uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 By default the units in Maya are set to centimetres.

-A cube 1 hight is 1cm high.
+This means if I create a cube 1 unit hight it is 1cm high.

-As we are making a large object we want to change the units to meters.
+If you are building a larger object you may need to change your units

 - Go to **Windows > Settings > Preferences**